AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 + #scenario[Collaborative Global Planning:] This scenario is similar to #boxed(color: colors.ours, [*SO-1*]), but with many robots.
 Several spawning locations are possible, where each individual robot get a task to traverse the complex environment.
 The purpose of this scenario is to test the interactivity between the tracking factors and the interrobot factors, $f_i$.

 + #scenario[Iteration Amount:] Same environment as the Circle scenario.
-This explores the effect of varying $M_I$ and $M_R$.
+This explores the effect of varying $M_I$ and $M_E$.
 The goal is to determine optimal values for these parameters and whether increasing the iteration count consistently improves performance.

 + #scenario[Iteration Schedules:] Identical environment and formation as the Circle scenario.
 This scenario explores the effect of the various iteration schedules presented in @s.iteration-schedules.